elastisys/scale.cloudpool/aws/ec2/README.md

       should be set to a conservative and safe value to prevent the machine from being billed for an additional hour.
 A value of zero is used to specify immediate termination when a scale-down is ordered.
-  - ``liveness``: Configuration that determines how to monitor the liveness of scaling group members.
-    - ``sshPort``: The SSH port to connect to on machines in the scaling group.
-      Defaults to 22.
-    - ``loginUser``: The user name to use (together with the 'loginKey' when logging in remotely (over SSH) against machines in the scaling group.
-     - ``loginKey``: The path to the private key file of the key pair used to launch new machine instances.
-This key is used to log in remotely (over SSH) against machines in the scaling group.
-    - ``bootTimeCheck``: Configuration for boot-time liveness tests, which wait for a server to come live when a new server is provisioned in the scaling group.
-      - ``command``: The command/script (executed over SSH) used to determine when a booting machine is up and running.
-A machine instance is considered live when the command is successful (zero exit code).
-      - ``maxRetries``: The maximum number of attempts to run the liveness test before failing.
-      - ``retryDelay``: The delay (in seconds) between two successive liveness command retries.
-    - ``runTimeCheck``: Configuration for run-time liveness tests, which are performed periodically to verify that scaling group members are still operational.
-      - ``period``: The time (in seconds) between two successive liveness test runs.
-      - ``command``: The command/script (executed over SSH) used to periodically verify that running servers in the pool are still up and running.
-A machine instance is considered live when the command is successful (zero exit code).
-      - ``maxRetries``: The maximum number of attempts to run the liveness test before failing.
-      - ``retryDelay``: The delay (in seconds) between two successive liveness command retries.
   - ``alerts``: Configuration that describes how to send email alerts.
     - ``subject``: The subject line to use in sent mails (Subject).
     - ``recipients``: The receiver list (a list of recipient email addresses).